bkager/Tiny-node-cookbook/recipe-cat-server-1.md

 # Introduction

 In the last recipe, you created a server and set it to listen on a port.
-If you did the bonus recipe, you also saw that your browser could try to open a webpage at that port, but was very confused that the server didn't do anything.
+If you did the bonus recipe, you also saw that your browser could try to open a webpage at that port, and could tell a server was listening there, but was confused that there was no reply.
 In this recipe, we're going to give the server the ability to look at an incoming http request and do something with it, although it still won't respond to the browser.

  &nbsp;